-This mid weight paddle averages 7.5 – 8.2 oz so although it’s not a heavy weight paddle is does deliver a few extra ounces over the other edgeless paddles on the list, making it an ideal choice for anyone looking for more power that also wants to eliminate the dreaded mis-hits that an edge guard can cause.
+This mid-weight paddle averages 7.5 – 8.2 oz so although it’s not a heavyweight paddle it does deliver a few extra ounces over the other edgeless paddles on the list, making it an ideal choice for anyone looking for more power that also wants to eliminate the dreaded mis-hits that an edge guard can cause.

 There is no easy right or wrong answer, the main questions to ask yourself are:

 - Is the edge guard affecting my game?